ArkEcosystem/AIPs/AIPS/aip-20.md

 - The round will not be limited to x masternodes.
 It will vary depending on the amount of qualified/registered masternodes.
 - The round size will be determined by the # of masternodes where collateral in account >= requirement (2000ark)
 - Similar to forging, nodes will need to cycle through each round of masternodes concurrently with forgers.
+- The same algorithm that decides if a forger can forge can be leveraged to determine if the masternode in the slot is eligable and can be awarded the masternode reward.

 ### 4. Masternode Performance / Rewards Distribution:
 - 10,800 blocks (assuming perfect 8 second blocks in 24 hours) are created each day